1. HOW CAN AN IMAGE OF PROTONS TELL US A TON ABOUT YOUR REDOX POTENTIAL IN YOUR CELLS?

 In 1952, the Noble Prize was given to Felix Bloch and Edward Mills who introduced the concept of nuclear magnetic resonance (NMR) to chemistry and physics in 1946.
 The quantum idea buried at the heart of the NMR is that one can voluntarily “force” the alteration of atomic orientation of atoms by altering the orientation of the magnetic moment of all atomic nuclei.
 We can do this by entering into a resonance with them.
 A resonance is a frequency, oscillation or vibration.
 When we enter a resonance with atomic nuclei, we can modify their overall magnetization by giving them a specific energy in the form of a radio wave at a very precise frequency to disrupt that resonance and measure the effects.

-In a magnetic field of 1.5 tesla, 1 tesla represents 20,000 times the strength of he magnetic field in New Orleans.
+In a magnetic field of 1.5 tesla, 1 tesla represents 20,000 times the strength of the magnetic field in New Orleans.
 Protons from water can line up in the direction of the magnetic field, or in an opposing orientation.
-The direction of their “lean” depends tremendously on the intensity of the magnetic field they sense, which is determined by the difference in the number of protons in these two orientations.
+The direction of their “lean” depends tremendously on the intensity of the magnetic field they sense , which is determined by the difference in the number of protons in these two orientations.
 It turns out the difference of a 1.5 tesla and 1.0 tesla magnetic field is seen in only 50 protons per 1 billion.
 At 3 tesla’s it rises to 100 protons per billion.
 Since we have 30 million billion water molecules in us, it begins to make a huge difference in what the observable magnetic moment is.
 So it should make sense now why higher Tesla MRI’s give better images.
 They are able to sense more hydrogen protons.
 H+ is just a single proton with its electron stripped off.
 This is the dominate form of hydrogen in the mitochondrial matrix where the most critical energy pathways are located.
 30% of humans cells are made of mitochondria.
 This makes MRI a very sensitive tool for assessing mitochondrial wellness.
 This ratio of H+ is what determines the data on an image in a MRI.
 This is why MRI is a study of the atomic physics of water.
 Water is how we decipher environmental signals.
 It is not an homogenous fluid as most believe; it is an ionic plasma that imprints energy and information from the atoms around it.

 This is why I decipher a lot from MRI and why our radiology critic thinks we can’t see osteoporosis on MRI’s.
-Hydrogen alters the atoms around it.
+Hydrogen isotopes can alter the atoms around it differently than H+ will.
 That alteration also effects the proton signal in MRI images.
 Protons are like “shadows”, in this sense.
 When I see an MRI, I am reading the “shadow cast” of the hydrogen proton.
 MRI images are not real images, they are virtual sections emanting from an ephermeral magnetizaion of water in the tissue being imaged.
 My ‘radiology friend’ could not comprehend this because of what he was taught classically in residency was devoid of physics.
 When you understand the physics of NMR and hydrogen protons, you begin too see why I said what I did, and why he was adamant he could not see disease states in a MRI alone.
 You can’t see a shadow you don’t learn that exists, can you?
 MRI’s are a GPS for a neurosurgeon because we use it to navigate while a radiologist only reads the films and never correlates it with the patient’s real anatomy.
 In this way, neurosurgeons develop a keen sense of what is really possible with the magnetic shadow cast of the MRI, if they are paying attention to the physics that generated the image.

 What else did the radiologist fail to grasp?
 NMR or MRI is useful because nuclei of atoms inform us about their local environments on an atomic scale.
 He failed to understand that hydrogen is not just found in water but it is found in many biologic molecules life uses, such as amino acids, proteins, and nucleic acids.
 He also forgot basic organic chemistry, it appears.
 NMR is used to decipher what atoms are in a specimen, whether it is in a test tube or a MRI gantry.
 The irony here, is every MD in the US has to take organic chemistry to get into to medical school.
 As part of our training we were required to purify certain organic chemicals by experiment, and then use NMR to see how good a job we did.
 NMR = MRI.
 The science is identical but the name is different because when MRI was invented scientists and clinicians were were worried no one would have a body NMR scan because it contained the word nuclear.
 So they made up a new name for the scan, called magnetic resonance imaging.
 This is how I decipher the redox potential so well from an MRI image.
 I mentioned his ability in the Redox Rx blog.